mecid/mecid.github.io/_posts/2021-01-27-lazy-navigation-in-swiftui.md

     }
 }
 ```

+> To learn more about benefits of *@ViewBuilder*, take a look at ["The power of @ViewBuilder in SwiftUI"](/2019/12/18/the-power-of-viewbuilder-in-swiftui/) post.

 We create the failable initializer for *NavigationLink*, where Label is *EmptyView*.
 It means we will hide *NavigationLink* from the screen, but it still will be there, and we can activate it as soon as our binding provides a value.
 Now we can create an extension on the *View* protocol to use the new API nicely.